Sabbarin: British Mandate period

-1948 and aftermath
+1948 war and destruction

-Sabbarin was captured by Israeli forces on May 12, 1948 during the 1947–1948 civil war in Mandatory Palestine in Operation Coastal Clearing.
+Sabbarin was captured by Israeli forces on May 12, 1948, during the 1947–1948 civil war in Mandatory Palestine in Operation Coastal Clearing.
 It was defended by a local militia and possibly the Arab Liberation Army.
 According to Benny Morris, the Irgun (IZL) encountered resistance there and the majority of the villagers fled after 20 of them were killed in a firefight, with an IZL armoured car firing on the villagers as they fled.
 More than one hundred people who had not fled, including the elderly, women, and children, were held behind barbed wire for a few days before being expelled to nearby Umm al-Fahm.
 Others who had fled earlier ended up in refugee camps in the Jenin area.

-An IZL officer recounted how during a search of the column of refugees, a pistol and a rifle were found.
-Seven men were detained and were asked who the weapons belonged to.
-After they refused to answer, the IZL men threatened them with death.
-After still refusing to answer, the IZL men carried out a "field court martial," sentenced the seven to death, and thereafter executed them on the spot.
+Historian Saleh Abdel Jawad writes that a massacre was committed by the Irgun in the village on 12-14 May.

 Following the war the area was incorporated into the State of Israel.
 Kibbutz Ramot Menashe was established northeast of the site in 1948, and Moshav Amikam was founded in 1950, 1 km south of the village site.

-Khalidi described the place in 1992: The large site, strewn with the stone debris of houses, is overgrown with wild thorns.
+Khalidi described the remains of the village in 1992: The large site, strewn with the stone debris of houses, is overgrown with wild thorns.
 The thorns are interspersed with cactuses and pine, fig, olive and mulberry trees.
-Some of the surrounding lands are used by Israelis as pasture and growing fruit trees.
+Some of the surrounding lands are used by Israelis as pasture and growing fruit trees.Sabbarin is among the Palestinian villages for which commemorative Marches of Return have taken place, such as those organized by the Association for the Defence of the Rights of the Internally Displaced.